zshipko/ocaml-rs/doc/src/02_type_conversion.md

 # Type conversion

 As mentioned in the previous section, `ocaml-rs` automates the conversion between Rust and OCaml representations for many types.
-This is done using two traits: `ToValue`, which is implemented for types that can be converted to an OCaml value and `FromValue` for types that can be converted from an OCaml value.
+This is done using two traits: [ToValue](https://docs.rs/ocaml/latest/ocaml/trait.ToValue.html), which is implemented for types that can be converted to an OCaml value and [FromValue](https://docs.rs/ocaml/latest/ocaml/trait.FromValue.html) for types that can be converted from an OCaml value.

 Below is a list of types that implement these traits in `ocaml-rs` and their corresponding OCaml type: